aswinayyolath/stretch-kafka-docs/docs/testing-submariner.md

 worker0.<REDACTED>   cluster3   10.15.133.94   no    libreswan      242.2.0.0/16   connected   614.899µs
 ```

-## Diagnosing issues with the submariner setup
+## Diagnosing Issues with the Submariner Setup

+Use the following command to diagnose potential issues with Submariner:

 ```bash
 $ subctl diagnose all --kubeconfig config-str2-a
 Cluster "<REDACTED>:6443"